Sixth Form Entry

 Hampton welcomes applications from boys wishing to join the Sixth Form and we are pleased to meet and discuss opportunities with boys during their Fifth Year (Year 11).

-A successful applicant will require strong academic ability and potential and a minimum of 6A/A* grades at I/GCSE is essential.
+Entry standards are high and candidates are expected to gain at least six I/GCSE at grade 8 – 9, although in practice, most successful candidates will achieve 8 or 9 in all subjects.
 Sporting, creative and other talents are also important as the School offers a wide variety of co-curricular activities which form an integral part of the Sixth Form programme.

 A high level of fluency in both written and spoken English is required as all subjects are taught in English and no teaching or support in English as a Foreign Language is offered.

-Key Dates for entry to the Sixth Form in September 2017
+Please note that registration for entry to the Sixth Form in September 2022 has now closed.

 The Admissions Process